-VSDs above 75 kW shall be floor-standing only and be minimum IP54 rated.
+VSDs above 75 kW shall be floor-standing only and be rated at IP54 as a minimum.

 All wall/floor mounted VSDs shall be bottom connected.
+Wall mounted drives shall include cable tray with adequate mechanical cable protection.

 15.4.4 Protection